adithyac94/adithyac94/README.md

 🥅 2021 Goals: Contribute more to Open Source projects.

-⚡ Fun fact: I love to read and listen to music.
+⚡ Fun fact: I love to read, play soccer and listen to music.

 ### Connect with me: